Frequently Asked Questions

 Is there anything else I should know?

-Here's our terms and conditions!
+Here are our terms and conditions!

 What are the dates of the competition?